ephraimpei/pomodoro-to-do-app/readme.md

 ### Product trade-off decisions

+- I implemented an auto "on" and "off" switch.
+Turning the switch on will make the next timer start automatically while turning it off will not meaning the user will have to manually start the next timer.
+I implemeneted this feature to give the user full control of the timers.
+Sometimes they may not be ready to start the next task so the user can even flip the switch off midway through the task.

 - I spent some time getting multiple session support working correctly.
 This was a time trade-off since I knew this wasn't a requirement, but I decided to spend time implementing it because I believe proper session management is very important.
 It's better for users to be able to log in with multiple sessions rather than just one.
 Number of sessions per user is limited to 5.

 - To notify the user after a pomodoro or break timer is up, I display a flash message and play a "ding" sound.
 I thought playing the "ding" sound was good enough since it is very hard to miss, but I also decided to display a flash message because it was very easy to implement since it is the same function I use for all of my notifications and it will notify users who are deaf or hard of hearing.
 I realize the flash notification positioning can be improved depending what the user is being notified of.
 Right now it's positioned a certain % from the top and left of the viewport.
 I added this to the future improvements section.